adluinf/adluinf.github.io/_pages/teaching.md

 # Supervision Experience

-- 2019 -- : Co-supervision of Master and PhD students with Tom Michoel at the University of Bergen
+- 2019 -- 2023: Co-supervision of Master and PhD students with Tom Michoel at the University of Bergen, Norway.
-- Summer 2017: Supervision of a high-school student's graduation project in neuroscience at the University of Barcelona.
+- Summer 2017: Supervision of a high-school student's graduation project in neuroscience at the University of Barcelona, Spain.